-Enviva is just one of several entities sourcing wood in its supply base area.
-Removals of both pine and hardwood for pellet production in the region comprised 10.6% of total harvest volume in 2017.
-Primary harvesting activity and wood consumption in the South is driven by saw-timber markets, with total removals for the pellet industry comprising only 0.2% of the total pine inventory and 0.3% of the total hardwood inventory.
-In 2017, the pellet industry consumption of both pine and hardwood species used 0.2% of the regions standing forest inventory.
-Figure 3 displays historic harvest volumes by product in the region, according to Forest2Market's comprehensive database (Forest2Market, 2019).
-The graph shows the decline in demand for hardwood pulpwood from 2006-2011, and then the subsequent demand recovery from 2011-2018 as the wood industry began to recover from the US Great Recession in 2007 - 2008.
+Enviva is just one of several industires and entities sourcing wood in its supply base area.
+Removals of both pine and hardwood for pellet production in the Southern region comprised only 2.7% of total harvest volume in 2017.
+Primary harvesting activity and wood consumption in the South is driven by saw-timber markets, with total removals for the pellet industry comprising only 0.1% of the total pine inventory and

+0.08% of the total hardwood inventory.
+In 2017, pine pulpwood removals for the entire pellet industry accounted for 3.8% of total pine pulpwood removals for all wood product classifications (Figure 3).2